fxierh/Auto-Hive-Img-Build/README.md

 Usage:
 1. Copy auto_hive_img_build.sh to server
-2. Add a (root) Cron job like the following:
+2. Install a Cron job by adding the following line to the Crontab:

    0 18 * * * quay_username=USERNAME quay_password=PASSWORD bash path_to_auto_hive_img_build.sh